JAlcocerT/JAlcocerT/content/blog/hardw-pc-x300.md

 {{< details title="Benchmarks of Asrock x300 with Ryzen 5600G 📌" closed="true" >}}

+Released on Jan 2021, with 7nm, its related GPU has 8 ROPs and 28 TMUs as per GPU-Z from TechPowerUp Software.

 {{< /details >}}

-The X300 supports 2.5-inch drives with a thickness of 7mm or 9.5mm.
+> The X300 supports 2.5-inch drives with a thickness of **7mm or 9.5mm** (which normally go up to 2TB).

 ### What am I using it for right now?